sipeed/M1s_BL808_example/c906_app/blai_mnist_demo/bl808_npu_guide.md

 ## BEFORE DEPLOY TO BL808 NPU

-1. You should check the value output by SIM in `blai_toolchain` with your tflite model's output.
+1. You should check the output of the 'blai_toolchain' simulator against the results of the tflite runtime.
 Use the same input image: `a.bmp`(yours).

 2. SIM outputs  in  `<username>/BLAI_output/output_layer_data.h`, details below: